About the Test of English for Educational Purposes (TEEP)

 TEEP for universities other than the University of Reading

 - a number of UK Universities use TEEP as a degree entry qualification, recognising its value as a specialised academic test

 - you should check that TEEP is a suitable option in your individual case before you apply for the test*

 * Please note that it is sometimes difficult for large institutions such as universities to control decisions across all departments.
-If you are applying to universities other than Reading, the safest and most efficient way to check is to contact them directly to check the latest information.
-List of UK university contact details is here: http://www.ucas.com/students/choosingcourses/choosinguni/instguide/.
+If you are applying to universities other than the University of Reading, the safest and most efficient way to check is to contact them directly to check the latest information.
+A list of UK university contact details is here: http://www.ucas.com/students/choosingcourses/choosinguni/instguide/.
 Please also note that the actual grade required will depend on the institution and the course applied for.